Kidney Cancer

 How is this treated?

 Treatment depends on the type and stage of the cancer.
-Treatment may include one or more of the following:
+Treatment may include:

 Just the tumor (nephron-sparing surgery).